denten-books/plain-text/5-chapter.md

 indexically, in relationship to lived experience.
 It is perhaps for this reason that other people's diaries, family photo albums, and curio cabinets can be so obtusely tedious to encounter.
 They are strictly meaningless to others.
-We can only relate to the pathos of curating such a collection, not its meaning.
+We can only relate to the pathos of curating such a collection and not fully to its affective meaning.
 As librarians of self we take our own notes, keep journals, write to-do lists, and take self portraits to remember the way we were and to provide a sense of continuity with the way we are now.
-The collection sends a message to the
-future: remember this, this is who you are.
+The collection sends a message to the future: remember this, this is who you are.
 It is here, in the personal archive, one encounters the fragility of mind's recall.
 Sounds, images, smells, and memories fade where the artifact endures.
-The personal archive can thus be seen as an attempt to shore up the natural human defences against the forces of time, decay, amnesia, and oblivion.
+The personal archive can hence be seen as an attempt to shore up the natural human defences against the forces of time, decay, amnesia, and oblivion.

 The synchronic self occupies the present moment on a thin crest of biological impermanence.[^ln5-james] We are simply not that good at remembering things,